 Research at the Department of Art and Media Studies

 Research at the Department of Art and Media Studies covers a wide range of areas within Media Studies, Film Studies, Art History, Drama and Theatre Studies.

-The most central focal point within for our research within Media Studies, are images (photography in particular), visual culture and image theory, and research is being done on medical images, digital images, archives, city portraits, and sound.
+The most central focal point within for our research within Media Studies, are images (photography in particular), visual culture and image theory, medical images, digital images, archives, city portraits, and sound.

 In Art history the middle ages is one important research area, along with art criticism, architecture, modernism and gender and performance within the contemporary field.

 Drama and theatre has a practical profile with studies of theatre practices and pedagogy, but researchers are also doing studies on global theatre, youth theatre and Norwegian theatre history.